ue4plugins/tk-framework-unrealqt/README.md

 The framework can be used with a local descriptor (e.g. dev or path) once the binaries are build.

-### Building the PySide2 libraries with Azure Pipelines
+### Building the PySide libraries with Azure Pipelines

 The [build_packages.sh](resources/build_packages.sh) script can be used with [Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops) to automatically build the packages each time a new version tag is added in Github.